c7sepe2/Imalys_ESIS-Software-Tools/documents/tutorial/1_Prepare.md

 ### T1a	Download the tutorial data

+The tutorial uses sample image data of the Landsat 8/9 sensor as provided by the [USGS](https://earthexplorer.usgs.gov/).
+The original archives are reduced to the visible bands.

 - Create a new directory *ESIS* at your home directory
 - download the necessary [image and vector data](https://zenodo.org/records/11097359)
 - extract the archive to the new *ESIS* directory